Christina E. Petrides

 Scores of Christina’s poems have been published in English by periodicals (online and print) around the world since she began writing verse in 2018; a handful have been translated into Russian.
 In late 2022, Kelsay Books (USA) published On Unfirm Terrain, Christina’s first book-length volume of verse (a collection of previously-published pieces augmented by new work).

-While she was enrolled in the Russian history doctoral program at Georgetown University, Christina co-translated Maria Shelyakhovskaya’s Being Grounded in Love: A History of One Russian Family, 1872-1981, into English.
-Being Grounded in Love was published in August 2023 by Three String Books, an imprint of Slavica Publishers (USA).
+While she was enrolled in the Russian history doctoral program at Georgetown University, Christina served as the primary translator (alongside the author) of Maria Shelyakhovskaya’s Being Grounded in Love: A History of One Russian Family, 1872-1981.
+Being Grounded in Love was published in 2023 by Three String Books, an imprint of Slavica Publishers (USA).

 Christina continues to create stories for children, update her Substack (writing for adults), and conduct independent historical research.
-In particular, she is currently revising her 180,000-word journal about her undergraduate trip to St. Petersburg, Russia, in 1995 (whether this is published as creative nonfiction or morphs into a novel has yet to be determined), and her 2001 International Studies MA thesis (University of South Carolina) about the World War II-era plunder of cultural valuables in light of events in the Baltic States and Ukraine.
-She also freelances as a Russian-English translator and as an editor (particularly for books and essays in English by writers who primarily speak other languages).
+In particular, she is currently revising her 180,000-word journal about her 1995 undergraduate trip to St. Petersburg, Russia; her 2001 International Studies MA thesis (University of South Carolina) about the World War II-era plunder of cultural valuables in light of events in the Baltic States and Ukraine; and her maternal grandfather’s memoirs.
+Christina also freelances as a Russian-English translator and as an editor (particularly for books and essays in English by writers who primarily speak other languages).

 Christina periodically updates her Amazon.com author page and Goodreads.com author page with her latest books.
 Her website is: www.christinaepetrides.com.